Owatonna police open investigation surrounding person's death

 (ABC 6 News) – The Owatonna Police Department has opened an investigation into the circumstances surrounding a person’s death.

-Owatonna police said officers were called to the 600 block of Florence Ave. around 10:00 p.m. on Tuesday, May 30.
+Officers were called to the 600 block of Florence Ave. around 10 p.m. on Tuesday, May 30 where a body was found near some railroad tracks behind the Steele County Administrative building.

+Police were on scene for almost 12 hours, but still have plenty unanswered questions.

+“It’s quiet.
+What a shock,” said Sebastian Vokon who lives near the scene.
+“So, for there to be something like this it’s kinda wild,” said Vokon.

 The Minnesota Bureau of Criminal Apprehension (BCA) is working jointly with Owatonna police during this active investigation.